WebAssembly/component-model/design/mvp/Explainer.md

   )
 )
 ```

+TODO: anything interesting here when reaching out of optional scope?

 For `outer` aliases, there is also inline syntactic sugar, which is simply to
 use the identifier of the outer definition, resolved using normal lexical